 What the Bible doesn't say about marriage

 The Bible does not say marriage is mandatory.
 God does not plan for everyone to marry (1 Corinthians 7:38).
 Jesus didn't.
 Jeremiah didn't (Jeremiah 16:2).
-Neither did Paul (1 Corinthians 7:7-8).
+Likely neither did Paul (1 Corinthians 7:7-8).
 God has gifted some of His followers to make extreme sacrifices in service to Him without the help or obligation of a spouse.

 The purpose of marriage is not to increase a man's power, property, or influence; it's to increase God's.
 The Israelites were generally very good about getting married and having babies.
 But although large families helped support their agrarian lifestyle, they did not ensure success.
 God blessed those who obeyed (Deuteronomy 11:8-9).
 In the New Testament, God also promises blessings for obedience—heavenly rewards.
 The role of wives and children is not to increase a man's blessing on earth; wives and children are the blessing (Genesis 2:18; Psalm 127:3-5).